Kids’ Guided Meditation for Sleep: Sloth’s Bedtime

 Wonderful.
 Now continue breathing deeply and let your mind and body stay relaxed and calm.

-Sloths are the world’s slowest animals, and that’s how you are right now.
+Sloths move slowly and carefully through the rainforest, and your body is beginning to slow down just like theirs.
 Imagine your sloth self, up high in a big, beautiful tree, in a lush rain forest.

 Even though sloths normally can’t see very well, let’s imagine YOU can see all the beautiful colors that surround you.
 So you look around and you see colorful parrots flying from treetop to treetop talking and squawking.
-You’re too relaxed to pay that much attention.
+You notice, but you’re too relaxed to pay that much attention.

 You glance over at a nearby tree branch and see a tiny sparkling, bright green tree frog friend.
 He’s so little and cute with his bright orange webbed toes and his beautiful, shiny eyes blinking back at you.
 You giggle because he’s so little and sweet.

-The wind gently rustles the treetops and blows on your brown fur.
+The wind gently rustles the treetops and blows on your thick brown fur.
 It’s warm in this place, yet the big trees provide some cool.
-The air feels moist as you breathe it in.
+The air feels warm and refreshing as you breathe it in.

 You decide to move over one branch.
 Ever so slowly, you reach out and grab onto the branch with your strong front paws.
 It takes a lot of effort to do this because all you want to do is get back to sleep.